 All of the drawings featured on my website are for sale.
-They are high-quality works executed on different colors of hand-made paper from Italy and range in price from $400-2,400, depending on the size of the work and whether it is a quick sketch or a study.
-Serious buyers are invited to view my art in person by contacting me through my website.
+They are high-quality works executed on hand-made paper from Italy, and range in price from $800 – $4,400, depending on the size of the work and whether it is a quick sketch or a study.
+Serious buyers are invited to view the work in person by contacting me through my website.

 You must be logged in to post a comment.